-Welcome to the Blank Canvas Series – An interview with an Artist.
-We interview a new featured artist every few weeks to share their insights with the Master Oil Painting Community.
+Welcome to the Blank Canvas Series.
+We interview professional artists so they can share their insights with the Master Oil Painting Community.
 What artist would you like to hear from next?
-Note: The views expressed here are those of the authors and do not necessarily represent or reflect the views of Master Oil Painting or Bill Inman.

 Today’s Featured Artist: Joe Anna Arnett

-She was just featured in the January-February edition of “Art of the West” magazine, and has been featured more than 40 times in various art publications since 1987.
-She has also recently been invited to the 12th Annual Maui Plein Air Painting Invitational and the Acadia Invitational Exhibition happening this year.
+Joe Anna Arnett was featured in the January-February (2017) edition of “Art of the West” magazine.
+She has been in more than 40 art publications since 1987.
+She was also invited to the 12th Annual Maui Plein Air Painting Invitational and the Acadia Invitational Exhibition (2017).
+We now have her oil painting video that teaches how to paint stunning lilacs.

 Q: What made you decide to live in an artist community like Santa Fe, and has it had any noticeable impact on your career progression?

-I lived in New York, worked as an art director for Young and Rubicam Advertising.
+I lived in New York and worked as an art director for Young and Rubicam Advertising.
 My work was mostly creating ads for television.
-The work began with creation of the commercial and continued through the production.
 In winter, our outdoor shoots were done mostly with Los Angeles film crews.
 There were times when I would spend weeks and weeks in Los Angeles.
-We didn’t shoot on weekends, so I would hop on a plane and go to Santa Fe to visit my sister who lived here for many years.
+We didn’t shoot on weekends, so I would hop on a plane and go to Santa Fe to visit my sister who lived there.

 Living in a community that is so friendly to the art world has been a great advantage.
 The galleries here are wonderful.
 People come to Santa Fe with the purpose of looking at art.
 It really is an art destination.

-Being a professional artist in Santa Fe is a very usual job.
+Being a professional artist in Santa Fe is a very typical job.
 The business community here is accustomed to us.
-In some other communities, when you say you are an artist, they still wonder what you do for a living.
+In some other communities around the US, when you say you are an artist, they still wonder what you do for a living.

 Q: You paint some of the most gorgeous flowers and still life arrangements in the industry.
-What drew you to plants instead of figure or wildlife painting?
+What drew you to plants instead of figures or wildlife painting?

-When I studied at the Art Students League in New York, we drew the figure, painted the figure and sometimes an occasional still life.
+When I studied at the Art Students League in New York, we drew and painted the figure, and sometimes an occasional still life.
 I did study landscape painting there.
 My landscape teacher, Robert Maione would have his class meet in Central Park and he would do his critiques there.

 But we only went out in the late spring and early fall.
 Winter was miserable so we did figures in the studio.
 So, my training was more focused on studio art.
 My early professional paintings were very heavy still life paintings, with a somber palette.

 When I left the League, I didn’t have a studio big enough, or funds available to hire models.
-Still life was simply more convenient.
+Painting still-life subjects was simply more convenient.
 I loved landscape painting, but I was just not as comfortable in the genre.
 I had begun to sell the still life works and it built from there.
-I wasn’t painting flowers at first.
+I wasn’t painting flowers at first but

-Several momentous things happened very soon after I moved to Santa Fe.
-I met, fell in love with, and married James Asher.
+several momentous things happened very soon after I moved to Santa Fe that changed that.
+The best ‘momentous thing’ came when I met, fell in love with, and married James Asher.

 He began to plant flowers for me.
-The first garden he dug for me became the peony garden.
-Peonies are just too beautiful to resist.
-Lilacs grew in our neighborhood and were so tempting.
+The first garden he dug for me became the peony garden – peonies are just too beautiful to resist.
+Lilacs grew around our neighborhood and were always so tempting.
+(Members, click here to watch the amazing video in our library showing the entire process of Joe Anna painting lilacs)

 As I added flowers to my still life painting, my choice of colors brightened and my style began to change to a bit more of a relaxed approach.
 In many ways, I am still going in that direction even after all these years.